Family: Lamiaceae (mint)

 - Very gentle and healing for any concern with babies & children; over tired, fussy, colic, skin problems, first aid, etc.

-- Any skin condition; dry skin, rashes, diaper rash, eczema, infection, etc.
+- Any skin condition; dry skin, rashes, diaper rash, eczema, infection, sores, etc.

-- First aid: disinfectant, cuts, wounds, sprains, strains, burns, etc. (essential oil works best for this purpose).
+- First aid: disinfect, cuts, wounds, sprains, strains, burns, etc.

-- Indigestion; nausea, cramps, tummy ache, flatulence, loss of appetite.
+- Indigestion; nausea, cramps, tummy ache, flatulence, loss of appetite, etc.

-- After birth healing - take a lavender bath every evening before bed to speed healing, can use lavender tea or the essential oil.
+- After birth healing - take a lavender bath every evening before bed to speed healing

 Methods of Use

-- Essential Oil – This is the best method for first aid purposes.
-Diffuse, apply to area of concern, put in bath, massage into feet or any area of the body.
+- Essential Oil –diffuse, apply to area of concern, put in bath, massage into feet or any area of the body

-- Infused oil: Add a few drops of lavender EO after straining for a more power packed oil.
-Use as a massage oil for muscle tension, stress, headache and for calming at bedtime.
-This is great for baby massage and children.
+- Herbal oil: massage for muscle tension, stress, headache and for calming at bedtime, great for baby and children

-- Culinary uses; pesto, soups, stir-fry, sauces, marinades, sprinkle, dips, vinegar, salad dressings, meat rub, salt, drinks, smoothies and more.
+- Culinary uses; pesto, soups, stir-fry, sauces, marinades, dips, vinegar, salad dressings, meat rub, salt, drinks, breads, treats, smoothies and more

 Care/Harvesting